Laser Treatment Overview

 Possible side effects of laser vein treatment include redness, swelling, hyperpigmentation, and bruising.

 Laser treatment isn't the only way to correct vein problems.
 Sclerotherapy, VNUS Closure radiofrequency treatment, surgery, and light therapy may also be performed to treat veins.

 Laser treatment is often used to remove or fade tattoos, although success of treatment depends largely on the size and color of treated tattoos.

-For tattoo removal, different laser devices and wavelengths are used to break up tattoo pigment into small pieces.
+For tattoo removal, a number of devices are FDA-cleared.
+Different laser devices and wavelengths are used to break up tattoo pigment into small pieces.
 The body's immune system then expels the fragments of tattoo pigment, resulting in a removed or faded tattoo.
 Blue and black pigments are the easiest to remove, while yellow and green pigments are the most difficult.

 Typically, Q-switched Ruby, Alexandrite, and Nd:Yag lasers are preferred for tattoo removal and usually carry a low risk of causing scarring.
 However, laser tattoo removal may be painful, and infection, hyperpigmentation, and hypopigmentation are possible side effects.